top of page

 5 Signs Your Business Is Making Decisions Without Enough Market Intelligence

 Organizations operating without market intelligence rarely identify MI as the problem - they identify the symptoms.
 This article identifies five specific, observable signs that a business has a market intelligence deficit and explains what each sign reveals about the underlying gap.
-Who this is for: Leaders and strategists who sense that strategy execution is underperforming, competitive surprises are increasing, or major decisions are being made without adequate external g
+Who this is for: Leaders and strategists who sense that strategy execution is underperforming, competitive surprises are increasing, or major decisions are being made without adequate external gro

 Aaron Cruikshank